ag1988/dlr/README.md

 This repository requires Python 3.8+ and [Pytorch 1.9+](https://pytorch.org/get-started/locally/).
 After installing PyTorch, other packages can be installed via `pip install -r requirements.txt`.

-If you will only be using Diagonal State Spaces, you do not need to install `pykeops` and the Cauchy kernels from [S4 repo](https://github.com/HazyResearch/state-spaces).
-Nevertheless, we strongly recommend following all instructions on S4 repo.
+If you'll only be using DSS, you dont need to install `pykeops` & Cauchy kernels from [S4 repo](https://github.com/HazyResearch/state-spaces).
+But we strongly recommend following all instructions on the S4 repo & installing these as they're required for S4.

 ### Data